PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/2023_2024/DataLabUseCases.md

 - [ ] Watch the movie Minority Report or familiarize yourself with its plot and key elements.
 Take note of any instances where AI technologies, methods, and/or practices are depicted or mentioned.
 - [ ] Find more information about the AI technologies, methods, and/or practices that you identified in the movie.
 [Google](https://www.google.com/) is often a good starting point.
 Other useful sources: [Papers with Code](https://paperswithcode.com/), [Nature](https://www.nature.com/), [Connected Papers](https://www.connectedpapers.com/), and [The Guardian](https://www.theguardian.com/international).
 Do not restrict yourself to one source; try looking for multiple sources to back findings and arguments.
 - [ ] Choose one AI topic from the move that you find interesting, and describe it in your own words.
 Make sure that you describe it such a way that an AI researcher, but also your non-technical grandmother, can understand it.
-- [ ] In order to successfully connect your chosen AI topic to relevant domain(s) and subdomain(s) of the Taxonomy of AI, you need to carefully read the GitHub page [Taxonomy of AI III](https://adsai.buas.nl/Study%20Content/Artificial%20Intelligence/Week3Day1.html).
+- [ ] In order to successfully connect your chosen AI topic to relevant domain(s) and subdomain(s) of the Taxonomy of AI, you need to carefully read the GitHub page [Taxonomy of AI II & State-of-the-art AI](https://adsai.buas.nl/Study%20Content/Artificial%20Intelligence/Week3Day1.html).
 Keep in mind that you can have multiple domains and subdomains for one specific AI topic.
 For example, the AI topic 'video summarization' using a deep learning based algorithm can be classified under the domains 'Perception' and 'Learning', and the subdomains 'Computer Vision' and 'Machine Learning'.

 :point_right: __Provide one example of an AI application within a real-life (business) setting that is related to your chosen AI topic__